tamj0rd2/ts-quickfixes/CONTRIBUTING.md

 The release of the plugin happens automatically via the CI pipeline.
 The extension should be updated/released manually for now.

-* Run `npm run setup` to trigger dependencies to be installed
+1. Run `npm run setup` to trigger any new dependencies to be installed
-* If the plugin has had a recent release, the package-lock.json for the extension should have pending changes in git.
-If not, something went wrong
+2. Run `npm i --prefix ./packages/extension/ ts-quickfixes-plugin` (If the plugin has had a recent release, the package-lock.json for the extension should have pending changes in git.
+If not, something went wrong,)
-* Commit the changes as a feat (so that a new extension versions can be released)
+3. Commit the `package-lock.json` as a feat (so that a new extension versions can be released)
-* Push the changes
+4. Push the changes
-* Run `./publish.sh` to publish a new version of the extension
+5. Run `./publish.sh` to publish a new version of the extension

 ## Troubleshooting